Pentagram maps and refactorization in Poisson-Lie groups: Difference and pseudo-difference operators

-where $T$ is the group of invertible $n$-periodic scalar operators, the first $T$-factor acts on the left, the second on the right, and $\R^* = \{ a^{(t)}\}$ consists of $n$-quasiperiodic scalar operators given by $a^{(t)}_i = t^{\lfloor (i-1) /n \rfloor}$ and acting by conjugation. \end{corollary} The latter action form is particularly convenient when working with the loop algebra representation of $\DOp_n$ (see Proposition \ref{doloop}), because in that representation $T$ becomes the group of $z$-independent invertible diagonal matrices acting from left and right, while the $\R^*$-action takes the form $z \mapsto tz$.
-One has the following relation between the monodromy of a $J$-corrugated polygon and the determinant of the corresponding difference operator: \begin{proposition} Let $P$ be a twisted $J$-corrugated $n$-gon, and let $\D \in \DOp_n(J)$ be the corresponding difference operator.
-Then the eigenvalues of the monodromy of $P$ coincide with the roots of the polynomial $\det \D(z)$. \end{proposition} \begin{remark} Note that the monodromy of a twisted polygon is a projective transformation, so its eigenvalues are defined up to simultaneous multiplication by the same constant.
-However, the same is true for the roots of $\det \D(z)$, due to the presence of the $\R^*$-action $z \mapsto tz$. \end{remark}
+\end{corollary} \begin{proof} Assume that the monodromy of the polygon $\{v_i\}$ in the proof of Proposition \ref{prop:quo} is given by the projective transformation $\phi$.
+Then the sequence of $V_i$'s satisfies $V_{i+n} = MV_i$, where $M$ is a matrix of $\phi$ (i.e. $\phi$ is the projectivization of $M$).
+At the same time, the components of the vectors $V_i$ form a basis in the space $\Ker \D$, and the monodromy matrix $T^n\vert_{\Ker \D}$ written in that basis is the transpose of $M$ (indeed, denoting the basis vectors by $\xi_1, \dots, \xi_d$, we can rewrite $V_{i+n} = MV_i$ as $ (T^n \xi_1, \dots, T^n \xi_d)^t = M(\xi_1, \dots, \xi_d)^t $, which means that the matrix of the transformation $T^n$ in the basis $\xi_1, \dots, \xi_d$ is $M^t$).
+So, the monodromy of the polygon $\{v_i\}$ is the projectivization of $(T^n\vert_{\Ker \D})^t$, and hence is conjugate to the projectivization of $T^n\vert_{\Ker \D}$. \end{proof} In particular, one has the following relation between the eigenvalues of the monodromy and the determinant of the corresponding loop algebra element: \begin{corollary} Let $P \in \P_n(J)$ be a twisted $J$-corrugated $n$-gon, and let $\D \in \PBDO{n}{J}$ be one of the corresponding difference operators.
+Then the eigenvalues of the monodromy of $P$ coincide (with multiplicities) with non-zero roots of the polynomial $\det \D(z)$, where $\D(z)$ is an element of the loop algebra corresponding to the difference operator $\D$, as described in Remark \ref{app:loopgroup}. \end{corollary} \begin{proof} This follows from Proposition \ref{prop:detmono}. \end{proof} \begin{remark} Note that the monodromy of a twisted polygon is a projective transformation, so its eigenvalues are defined up to simultaneous multiplication by the same constant.
+However, the same is true for the roots of $\det \D(z)$, because taking $\alpha$ and $\beta$ in \eqref{action} with non-trivial monodromy $w$ leads to simultaneous rescaling of all the roots by a factor of $w$.